Hexicube/APTromboneChamp/README.md

   - Item collections unrelated to your slot are hidden
   - Receiving an item highlights yellow
   - Hints for your locations are cyan

+## TODO

+- Add difficulty gating options (items for either increasing allowed difficulty, or for allowing specific difficulties)
+- Add option to disable track gating, provided difficulty gating is enabled
+- Add option to remove checks for playing tracks, provided track gating is off (if track gating is on there won't be enough locations)
+- Add option to remove specific tracks (auto-resolve issues when too many tracks are removed)
+- Add option to disable base game tracks (needs checks to make sure enough tracks exist as DLC is all difficulty 6-9)
+- Add more goal options (beat all max_diff tracks, beat longest track in each difficulty)
+- Add MacGuffin option (require 10 hot dog items then beating Eine Champ track, based on lore)
+- Add Deathlink support (failing to beat a track sends a death, receiving a death negates your next track entry)
+- Add chat entry box
+- Display internal errors in the chat view (such as losing connection)
+- Track list sorting options (alphabetical, difficulty, availability, hinted)
+- Have client infer track list from location lists rather than settings